Inclusive classroom: Overview

 Positive and negative attitudes amongst teachers can affect the success of inclusive classrooms.
 Factors that influence teacher attitudes include: teacher differences, classroom learning environments, adequacy of support, stress, and willingness to include.
 Findings of a paper published in Learning Environments Research suggest that educators who were receptive and assumed direct authority had a better chance of achieving success.
 However, teacher attitudes alone do not determine the appropriateness of an education placement for meeting educational needs.
 Students with severe, sensory, or multiple impairments may be less likely to receive appropriate educational services in an inclusive classroom, regardless of teacher attitude.
 These students require intensive, effective, evidence-based interventions targeted at their unique needs.

 Negative teacher attitudes

 Negative attitudes towards inclusion are linked to teachers' frustrations towards their own abilities to teach in an inclusive classroom.
-While professional development workshops are found to positively impact teachers' abilities to teach student with specific learning disorders, they are not always offered.
+While professional development workshops are found to positively impact teachers' abilities to teach student with specific learning difficulties, they are not always offered.

 In addition to frustration, teachers' feelings of fear are linked to not knowing "how best to incorporate students with disabilities into the regular education environment", which serves as a barrier in preventing "full inclusion".

 It was found teachers who were less inclined to include special needs students in their classrooms also expressed greater concern for students' educational success.
 This paradox leads teachers "to be less proactive in effectively supporting them".